Gods and Goddesses

 Skythes' familial ties are unclear, but as a Titan, he was likely a child of Gaia (Earth) and Uranus (Sky), or possibly an offspring of the earlier Titans.
 His obscurity in myth suggests he was not part of the inner circle of deities who shaped the cosmos, but his name endures as a whisper of the vast, untold stories of Greek mythology.

-Though rarely worshipped in mainstream Greek religion, Skythes may have held significance in local cults or among the Scythians themselves, blending Greek and nomadic traditions.
+Though rarely worshiped in mainstream Greek religion, Skythes may have held significance in local cults or among the Scythians themselves, blending Greek and nomadic traditions.
 His legacy is a reminder of how much of ancient mythology remains lost to time, waiting to be rediscovered.

 Frequently Asked Questions